The Assassination & Mrs. Paine

 The Assassination & Mrs. Paine is a 2022 documentary film directed by Max Good.
-The documentary explores the story of Ruth Paine and her former husband Michael Paine and their connections to the assassination of John F. Kennedy.
-As a key witness and friend of Marina Oswald and Lee Harvey Oswald, Ruth Paine has longed sparked speculation that she played a sinister role in a wider plot.
+The film explores the story of Ruth Paine, her former husband Michael Paine, and their connections to the JFK assassination.
+As a key witness and friend of Marina and Lee Harvey Oswald, Ruth Paine has long sparked speculation that she played a sinister role in a wider plot to frame Oswald.